Information About Another Person's License

 Suspension of Driving Privileges in Another State

-You will need to contact the state where you are suspended and ask them what you will need to provide them to have the situation resolved.
+You will need to contact the state where your license is suspended and ask them what you need to provide them to resolve the situation.

 Arkansas' Administrative Point System

 Arkansas' Administrative Point System is used to identify problem drivers.
 A point range of 3 – 14 points are assessed to all moving violations, depending on the severity of the violation.
 A speeding ticket for speed less than 15mph over the limit would be assessed 3 points, but a reckless driving violation would be assessed 8 points.
 When a ticket is added to a driver’s record that puts the driver at the threshold of 10-13 points, a warning letter is generated and mailed to the driver so that the driver will know that he/she could suffer driver license sanctions if additional violations continue to accumulate on the record.
-14 or more points a notice is sent to the licensee advising them of a proposed suspension action and advising them that they may have a hearing to discuss the proposed action.
-Persons with 14 to 17 points may be suspended for three months; 18 to 23 points may be suspended for six months; and 24 or more points may be suspended for one year.
-A hearing is automatically scheduled and they are subject to the Hearing officer's discretion, which ranges from no action, probation, restriction or suspension.
-If the licensee fails to attend hearing, the licensee is automatically suspended.
+When 14 or more points are accumulated, a notice is sent to the licensee to advise them of a proposed suspension action and advising them that they may have a hearing to discuss the proposed action.
+Persons with 14 to 17 points may be suspended for three months; those with 18 to 23 points may be suspended for six months; and those with 24 or more points may be suspended for one year.
+A hearing is automatically scheduled and they are subject to the Hearing officer's discretion, which ranges from no action, to probation, restriction or, ultimately, suspension.
+If the licensee fails to attend the hearing, the licensee is automatically suspended.

 Age Waiver (Hardship License)

 Please contact your local Driver Control Office for an application for an Age Waiver.
 Applications will only be given to a parent or guardian.
 Applications will not be given to a minor.